 - Commission a RICS-registered valuation.
 The valuation should be at the relevant valuation date for the band test (1 April 2022 for periods through 2027/28, or the acquisition date if later).
 Typical fee for a single dwelling: £600 to £1,500 from a major firm.

 - Prepare the PRBC application.
-The application identifies the dwelling, sets out the valuation evidence, names the band the taxpayer believes applies, and explains why the boundary question is genuinely open.
-A clean comparable-evidence file (recent local sales, rental yields, condition factors) materially helps HMRC's review.
+The application identifies the dwelling, sets out the valuation evidence, names the band you believe applies, and explains why the boundary question is genuinely open.
+A clean comparable-evidence file (recent local sales, rental yields, condition factors) helps HMRC's review.

 - Submit before the return deadline.
 PRBC applications go to the ATED Helpline at HMRC, typically by post or secure email per the published process.
 Submit early; HMRC's review can take 4 to 6 weeks at busy periods.